chatwoot/docs/docs/product/channels/live-chat/integrations/react-native-widget.md

 ---
-sidebar_label: "React Native Integration"
+sidebar_label: "React Native"
-title: "Integrating Chatwoot with React native app"
+title: "Integrate Chatwoot with React Native app"
 ---

-Add Chatwoot live chat widget to react native app and talk to your visitors in realtime.
-Chatwoot helps you to chat with your visitors and provide expectional support in realtime.
+Add Chatwoot live chat widget to react native app and talk to your visitors in real time.
+Chatwoot helps you to chat with your visitors and provide exceptional support in real time.
 To use Chatwoot in your react native app, follow the steps described below.

 ## 1. Create a website inbox in Chatwoot